csdms/bmi/docs/source/governance.md

 ## Institutional Partners and Funding

-The Steering Council is the primary leadership for the Project.
+The BMI Council is the primary leadership for the Project.
 No outside institution, individual, or legal entity has the ability to own, control, usurp or influence the Project other than by participating in the Project as Contributors and Council Members.
 However, because institutions can be an